cogent3/cogent3/doc/cookbook/alignments.rst

 Adding new sequences to an existing collection or alignment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 New sequences can be either appended or inserted using the ``add_seqs`` method.
 More than one sequence can be added at the same time.
-Note that ``add_seqs`` does not modify the existing collection/alignment, it creates new one.
+Note that ``add_seqs`` does not modify the existing collection/alignment, it creates a new one.

 Appending the sequences
 """""""""""""""""""""""